dasxgo/analytics-hub/README.md

 ### Install

-The follow this project, please install the folllowing locally:
+The follow this project, please install the following locally:

 - Jupyter
 - Python